EmissionControl2/EmissionControl2/README.md

 # EmissionControl2

-EmissionControl2 (EC2) is a new standalone interactive real-time application for granular synthesis and sound file granulation.
+EmissionControl2 (EC2) is a standalone interactive real-time application for granular synthesis and sound file granulation.
 It is available for OSX, Linux, and Windows.
 <br><br>

 # [DOWNLOAD EMISSIONCONTROL2](https://github.com/EmissionControl2/EmissionControl2/releases/latest)